 A coffee a day keeps the doctor away*

 If you’re a fan of coffee, you may have reservations about its health benefits.
 You often hear people talking about coffee being bad for you and the media seems to change its mind all the time.
 One minute, coffee’s a new miracle cure.
 The next, it’s a danger to our health.
 Conflicting information can be confusing, and that’s where this post comes in handy.
-The reality of the situation is that drinking coffee in moderation can actually be really good for you.
+No matter what sort of flavour and type of coffee you like, just like with anything, there are a lot of things that are good in moderation.
+And coffee is one of them.
 Here are some of the reasons why.

 Diabetes and coffee

 Studies show that people who drink coffee on a regular basis are less likely to develop type 2 diabetes.
 This is an illness which is caused by the body’s inability to control blood sugar levels.
 It can be very serious, especially if left untreated.
 Experts believe that the antioxidants found in coffee help the body to use insulin more effectively.
 If you were thinking of ditching your morning visit to the coffee shop, think again!

 You often think of exercise and eating whole grains when it comes to ensuring your heart is healthy.
 But there is evidence to suggest that drinking coffee or using caffeine powder can help to reduce the risk of heart disease and strokes.
 It is believed that coffee can help to regulate the rhythm of the heart.

 Are you grouchy without a coffee in the morning?
 Do you feel yourself getting a little agitated mid-afternoon?
 It’s no wonder.
 Scientists have discovered that drinking coffee can give us a mood boost and reduce the risk of depression.
 Even the rattle of barista tools and the smell of a fresh blend can make you feel better.

 Improved sporting performance